clementpoh/logic/README.md

 said something like:

 > All this stuff is  useless except that you can now say cool words like
-> 'disjunctive syllogism' and your friends can't understand you.
+> "disjunctive syllogism" and your friends can't understand you.
 In fact,
 > philosophy is so useless that thanks to the incoming Melbourne Model I will
 > be out of job at the end of the semester.